okhiroyuki/redmobile-modules-generator/README.md

 ## How to apply it to Redmobile

 1. Place the generated Zip file directly under the Download folder of your Android device.
-2. go to Menu -> Settings in RedMobile and open the Modules screen.
+2. go to Menu -> Upload in RedMobile and open the Modules screen.
 3. click the Upload button
 4. After rebooting, you will be able to use custom nodes.